 There are two types of bear attacks: Defensive and Predatory.

 This type of attack occurs when you take a bear by surprise.
 In this situation, a bear may try to scare and intimidate you by huffing, clacking its teeth, slapping the ground, and standing on its hind legs.
+For important guidelines and tips on how to scare a bear, check out our article on this.

 Predatory attacks mean one thing for bears: you’re dinner.
 In this situation, the bear isn’t trying to scare you off or assert itself against a perceived danger, it’s trying to attack you.
 It will circle you as it determines when and where to strike.